-Before students may be approved to study abroad for credit at Northwestern, they must-in addition to all other requirements-demonstrate emotional stability and maturity, indicating the ability to lead a stable, responsible, and healthy life abroad as a representative of Northwestern and the United States.
-To make thorough assessments, the Global Learning Office consults with the Division of Student Affairs to determine whether applicants have committed any disciplinary or housing violations and to ascertain the circumstances surrounding any such violations.
+Before students may be approved to study abroad for credit at Northwestern, they must- in addition to all other requirements-demonstrate emotional stability and maturity, indicating the ability to lead a stable, responsible, and healthy life abroad as a representative of Northwestern and the United States.
+To make thorough assessments, the Study Abroad Office, Office of International Program Development, and/or Center for Global Engagement consult with the Division of Student Affairs to determine whether applicants have committed any disciplinary or housing violations and to ascertain the circumstances surrounding any such violations.
 This information is used in determining a student's suitability for study abroad and may also be shared with the program to which that student applies.
 Students who have serious or repeated disciplinary and/or academic violations may not be permitted to study abroad.
 A student who is placed on disciplinary probation that extends into the program's term will not be permitted to study abroad.
 In some cases, students denied access to study abroad due to disciplinary probation may have the opportunity to appeal.